MARTIMM/unicode-precis/README.md

 ## Bugs, known limitations and todo
 * Try to use tables when uniprop is not available
 * Try to use the highest possible unicode version when using tables.
-At the time of writing this 9.0.0.
+At the time of writing this is version 9.0.0.

 ## Changelog